siddoshi93/InsightAgent/kubernetes/README.md

 REPORTING_INTERVAL - The rate at which the collected metrics are reported to insightfinder.

-Modify the insightfinder.yaml with the correct parameter values.
+Modify the insightfinder.yaml with the appropriate parameter values.

 Example:
 ```
 env: